clentfort/urql-custom-scalars-exchange/README.md

 ### Should this exchange be listed before or after the cache exchange?

-I don't know.
-I have it listed before the grahp-cache exchange, but maybe that's stupid?
+This exchange should be listed before any cache exchange.
+Cache exchanges should represent the the data as returned by the endpoint.

 ### There are no tests, is this tested?